alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 "intentional action"
 to increase the set of participants in the group.

+### Why do we need this?

+If a conversation
+is not "only extensible from within" then it would be possible for participants to be injected into the conversation thereby defeating the closure of message distribution.

 ## Management and Visibility of Participant Clients and Devices